Wiki · Concept · Last reviewed June 25, 2026

 Design Pattern

 Persistence.
-Companion systems often use names, profiles, memory, chat history, streaks, notifications, and personal callbacks to create continuity.
+Companion systems often use names, profiles, memory, chat history, streaks, notifications, relationship labels, and personal callbacks to create continuity.

 Emotional mirroring.
 They respond with warmth, validation, curiosity, and apparent attention.
 This can feel supportive, but it can also intensify dependency or delusion when the system mirrors too much.